anowak/perspective/examples/udf-plugin/README.md

 This example shows how to package reducer UDFs in a shared library and use them from a Perspective application without modifying the main source code.

-The sample plugin registers one callback:
+The sample plugin registers one callback that consumes a single dependency's
+values:

-- `udf_reducer_running_total` – a reducer that sums every `value` column it sees.
+- `udf_reducer_running_total` – a reducer that sums every `value` column it sees when the aggregation uses `dependencies: ["value"]`.

 ## Building the plugin